wazo-platform/asterisk-opus/README.md

 * [Asterisk 11](https://github.com/seanbright/asterisk-opus/tree/asterisk-11)
 * [Asterisk 12](https://github.com/seanbright/asterisk-opus/tree/asterisk-12)

-Since Opus and VP8 cannot, as of now, be integrated into the main Asterisk repositories (learn why [in this thread](http://lists.digium.com/pipermail/asterisk-dev/2013-May/060356.html)), we prepared a patch that adds support for both codecs (Opus transcoding, VP8 passthrough) to [Asterisk 13 SVN](http://svn.digium.com/view/asterisk/branches/13/):
+Since Opus and VP8 cannot, as of now, be integrated into the main Asterisk repositories (learn why [in this thread](http://lists.digium.com/pipermail/asterisk-dev/2013-May/060356.html)), we prepared a patch that adds support for both codecs (Opus transcoding, VP8 passthrough) to [Asterisk 13 from Git](https://github.com/asterisk/asterisk):

-    svn checkout http://svn.digium.com/svn/asterisk/branches/13/ asterisk-13-svn
+    git clone -b 13 https://github.com/asterisk/asterisk.git asterisk-13-git

 ## Installing the patch
 To support Opus, you'll need to install [libopus](http://www.opus-codec.org/downloads/) first.
 No library is needed for VP8, as its support is passthrough only.

-The patch was built on top of Asterisk 13 SVN r431089: applying it on different versions may or may not work out of the box, but solving conflicts shouldn't be too hard anyway:
+The patch was built on top of Asterisk 13 from Git: applying it on different versions may or may not work out of the box, but solving conflicts shouldn't be too hard anyway:

-    cd asterisk-13-svn
+    cd asterisk-13-git
     cp /path/to/asterisk-opus/codecs/* codecs/
     cp /path/to/asterisk-opus/formats/* formats/
     patch -p1 < /path/to/asterisk-opus/asterisk.patch